 Venezuela is no stranger to power cuts, especially since the 2007 nationalisation of its power grid.
 In 2016, Maduro imposed a 60-day state of emergency that entailed a shortage of electricity and water – but rarely has Venezuela been without power for such a long period of time or has seen one of grave magnitude.

-In an attempt to salvage its economy, the Venezuelan government decided to move away from prioritising paper bills and introduced itself to the world of digital payments.
+In an attempt to salvage its economy, the Venezuelan government decided to move away from prioritising See Banknote paper.
+More bills and introduced itself to the world of digital payments.
 Venezuela launched its national cryptocurrency, Petro, in February 2018 and has since relied heavily on electronic payments.
 But the Petro garnered attention for the various issues it would bring about – and with the onset of the power outage, transactions have become almost impossible.
 With the country’s currency holding very little value, how does one move forward?

 We have observed the trend of many nations moving away from cash in favor of digital payments, but Venezuela’s situation shows us how a country stricken by disaster together with a cash shortage is living the nightmare consequences.
 It’s the perfect – although unfortunate example of how in crisis situations, the unpredictability of a digital currency falls short against the resiliency of cash, which endures system failures and power outages.